Rules explainer

 Photorealistic RC crawler guide image for Performance Scale Orientation, with premium field-guide styling and no readable embedded text.

-Performance Scale usually suggests a blend: scale-influenced appearance with more competition-minded capability.
+Performance Scale blends scale-influenced appearance with more competition-minded capability.
 That blend can be rewarding because the rig still looks like a truck while driving hard lines.
 It can also be rule-sensitive, so body, tire, and chassis decisions deserve early verification.

 How to proceed